IHE/ITI.DSUBm/input/pagecontent/volume-1.md

 #### 1:54.1.2.4 Resource Subscription Search [ITI-113]

-This transaction is used for existing subscription search.
+This transaction is used for searching existing subscriptions.

 For more details see the detailed [transaction description](ITI-113.html)